simevo/process-app/README.md

 The build will succeed but loading to the emulator fails with this error:

     CordovaDeploy.exe not found, attempting to build CordovaDeploy.exe...
-    ..\process-app-local\platforms\wp8\cordova\lib\deploy.js(96, 5) WshShell.Exec: The system cannot find the file specified.
+    ..\process-app-local\platforms\windows\cordova\lib\deploy.js(96, 5) WshShell.Exec: The system cannot find the file specified.

-The solution: open the Visual Studio solution process-app-local\platforms\wp8\simevo_process_app.sln then start the debugger in there.
+The solution: open the Visual Studio solution process-app-local\platforms\windows\simevo_process_app.sln then start the debugger in there.

 To watch files in the isolated storage, get [Windows Phone Power Tools](http://wptools.codeplex.com/).